One year full-time or two years part-time

 - We are among the top 10 law schools in the UK and in the top three in London in the Times Higher Education 2014 Research Excellence Framework (REF) rankings, while our research environment was judged conducive to producing research of the highest quality.

-- Find out more about why you should study law at Birkbeck.
+- Find out more about why you should study criminology at Birkbeck.

 - Watch our videos and hear what our students have to say about studying law at Birkbeck.

-You take three compulsory modules, one of which is a dissertation, and choose three option modules.
+You take three compulsory modules, one of which is a research project, and choose three option modules.

 - International Criminological Theory